CertifiedJimenez/Python-Resume-Parser/README.md

 sample = ResumeParser('resume.pdf')
 sample.get_role_titles() # [Software Engineer, Project Manager]
 ```
-get_role_titles(self) -> list: This method gets the role titles that the resume contains.
+`get_role_titles(self) -> list`: This method gets the role titles that the resume contains.
 It will load a JSON file of job titles and will match the job titles in the input text.
 It will return a list of matched job titles.

 ```Python
 sample = ResumeParser('resume.pdf')